 At first, it seems there are no problems with this sexless society, but when the crew enter the world of the Alien, the film’s fears of what the natural progression of such a society may result in are revealed.
-The Alien is discovered on a ship that like the crew’s own sees the technological superseding the biological but to such a great extent that they have merged.
+The Alien is discovered on a ship that like the crew’s own sees the technological superseding the biological, but to such a great extent that they have merged.
 The ship’s only inhabitant, besides the Alien, referred to by the film’s crew as the Jockey, is found dead, seemingly growing out of the ship, fully merged with the technology.
-Its chest has burst open from the inside, the results of the Alien’s aberrant birth.
+Its chest has burst open from the inside, a result of the Alien’s aberrant birth.
 This suggests that the Alien monstrosity was born of a society devoid of gender division, in which technology has replaced the need for heterosexual sex.
 This assumption is confirmed in the film’s prequel, Prometheus (dir.
-Scott, 2012), in which the Jockey is revealed to be part of a society consisting entirely of males that genetically engineered the Alien species, only for it to turn against them.
+Scott, 2012), in which the Jockey is revealed to be part of a society consisting entirely of males, that genetically engineered the Alien species, only for it to turn against them.
 In this horrific world, where there is no divide between sexes, the Alien and its habitat, visualised as a perverse mesh of male and female genitalia, are the embodiment of this horror.

 CHRISTOPHER VOGLER: “They are lacking something, or something is taken away from them.
 Often they have just lost a family member.”

 Ripley’s dreams are haunted by terrifying visions of the Alien.
-Vogler identifies this as a ‘tragic flaw’, a weakness the hero must overcome to gain their rewards.
+Vogler identifies this as a ‘tragic flaw’; a weakness the hero must overcome to gain their rewards.
 Upon discovering that contact has been lost with a colony that was built on the planet where the Alien was discovered, Ripley reluctantly joins a group of marines travelling to the planet to annihilate the Alien threat.
 Once there, she takes charge of the mission after its original leader proves incompetent, and again proves she’s as physically capable and resourceful as any man.
 She takes charge of an orphaned child, Newt (Carrie Henn), and forms a close bond with a handsome marine, Corporal Hicks (Michael Biehn).
 At the film’s climax, Newt is taken by the Aliens to the Alien Queen’s nest.
 Upon rescuing Newt and defeating the Alien Queen, Newt verbally acknowledges Ripley as her mother and Ripley’s relationship with Hicks moves on from mere friendship to romance.
-Furthermore, upon entering their cryogenic chambers to return home, Ripley informs Newt it is now safe for them both to dream, showing that by overcoming the Aliens she has overcome her ‘tragic flaw’ and received her reward of a surrogate family, fulfilling her ‘lack’.
+Furthermore, upon entering their cryogenic chambers to return home, Ripley informs Newt it is now safe for them both to dream.
+This shows that by overcoming the Aliens, she has overcome her ‘tragic flaw’ and received her reward of a surrogate family: fulfilling her ‘lack’.
 Vogler’s theory shows that the entire film is structured to return Ripley, a strong independent woman, to the traditional female role of loving wife and mother.
 A most anti-feminist message.

-Only upon the death of the society’s patriarch is Ripley accepted as an equal, which after the death and chaos of the first part of the film results in productivity, as the inhabitants begin successfully working together to defeat the Alien menace.
+Only upon the death of the society’s patriarch is Ripley accepted as an equal, which after the death and chaos of the first part of the film, results in productivity, as the inhabitants begin successfully working together to defeat the Alien menace.
 Upon capturing the Alien, there are extended shots of the convicts walking in slow motion under the sprinklers.
 In keeping with the film’s religious themes, this is symbolic of a rebirth for the convicts as they are cleansed of their past misogynistic sins.
 Here the film clearly approves the incorporation of women into society as equals.
 After the Alien’s initial capture, it is again set loose by Golic (Paul McGann).
-Golic did not participate in the democratic capture of Alien as he was locked up after becoming fanatical after first encountering it.
-Earlier in the film, Golic gives this speech to Ripley:
+Golic did not participate in the democratic capture of the Alien as he was locked up after becoming fanatical after first encountering it.
+Earlier in the film, he gives this speech to Ripley:

 GOLIC: “You married?
 You should get married, have kids.
 Pretty girl.
-I used to know lots of ’em, back home.
-They used to like me…for awhile.
+I used to know lots of ’em back home.
+They used to like me.
+For a while.
 You’re gonna die too.”